LLNL/lbann/docs/data_ingestion/hdf5_data_reader.rst

-A point to note is that, because the user specified outputs/scalars/MT, we only "continue the traversal" for the MT child of the outputs/scalars node; i.e, we do not traverse the BWx, BT, or tMAXt child nodes.
+A point to note is that, because the user specified outputs/scalars/MT, we only "continue the traversal" for the MT child of the outputs/scalars node; i.e., we do not traverse the BWx, BT, or tMAXt child nodes.

 A primary design consideration of the two-schema plan was to enable users to easily alter the selection, ordering, and transformations of input data.
-In this regard, the *data_schema* will most likely be static, i.e, it's metadata contains directives that are unlikely to change from experiment to experiment; think: normalization values.
-The *experiment_schema* can be thought of as a more minimalist approach to specifying data fields and metadata.
+In this regard, the *data_schema.yaml* will most likely be static, as its metadata contains directives that are unlikely to change from experiment to experiment (e.g., normalization values).
+The *experiment_schema.yaml* can be thought of as a more minimalist approach to specifying data fields and metadata.
 That said, users have considerable latitude as to how and where they specify metadata; just bear in mind the trickle-down rule.  :numref:`transference` illustrates how metadata trickles down the sample's hierarchy.